-- 1. Please read chapter two of Pursuing God-A Seeker's Guide aloud.
-Perhaps you can share the reading. - 2.
-This is a chapter that will be hard to accept.
+1. Please read chapter two of Pursuing God-A Seeker's Guide aloud.
+Perhaps you can share the reading.

+2. This is a chapter that will be hard to accept.
 There is no question that the description given would be a mere insult except for one fact: it is true.
 This is God's view of every person outside of Christ and it is repeated in the Bible from the beginning to the end.
 I guess you would have to say that God does not have an optimistic view of man; He does not see him as starting out righteous or evolving into something better.
 So, instead of flattering you, I have decided to simply write the truth in the plainest way.
 Let's look now in some detail at the person we see in the mirror of the Bible.
-We'll be looking at the passage written out in the chapter you just read, Romans 3:10-18. - 3.
-You're not righteous ("There is none righteous, no not one").
+We'll be looking at the passage written out in the chapter you just read, Romans 3:10-18.

+3. You're not righteous ("None is righteous, no, not one").
 Most people would not believe this.
-In your opinion, why are most people so adamant to believe that they are inherently righteous? - 4.
-There is an interesting verse in Galatians 3:21.
-It goes like this: "I do not frustrate the grace of God, for if righteousness comes by the law, Christ died needlessly."
-What do you think this means? - 5.
-You have no understanding ("there is none who understands").
+In your opinion, why are most people so adamant to believe that they are inherently righteous?

+4. There is an interesting verse in Galatians 2:21.
+It goes like this: "I do not frustrate the grace of God, for if righteousness comes by the law, Christ died needlessly" (NAS).
+What do you think this means?

+5. You have no understanding ("no one understands").
 Of course, Paul means that the person without Christ has no real comprehension of the truths concerning salvation.
 There is a difference between knowing a few facts about Christ and salvation, and having true understanding.
-Re-read the section called No Understanding, p.
-14, 2nd paragraph.
-Why do I assert that the professor did not understand? - 6.
-You have no desire for God ("there is no one who seeks God").
+Re-read the section called You have no understanding, pages 18-19.
+Why do I assert that the professor did not understand?

+6. You have no desire for God ("no one seeks for God").
 In John 6:44, Jesus said, "No one can come to Me unless the Father who sent Me draws him."
 Here is the real problem.
 You must come to Him, yet you do not naturally seek Him.
 In your estimation, why is it that people are not inclined to actually seek Him?
-Also, how far can you go seeking peace, a good life, and heaven, and yet not be seeking God at all? - 7.
-You are rebellious ("All have turned aside to their own way").
+Also, how far can you go seeking peace, a good life, and heaven, and yet not be seeking God at all?

+7. You are rebellious ("All have turned aside").
 We just read that you cannot come to Christ unless the Father draws you.
 This verse ("All have turned aside . . .") puts the blame on the person who chooses to go his or her own way.
 If you come to Christ, God gets the credit (you would not have done it without Him drawing you to Christ), but if you just go your own way, then you are to blame.

-Isaiah wrote: "All we like sheep have gone astray, we have turned, every one to his own way . . ."
+Isaiah wrote: "All of us like sheep have gone astray, Each of us has turned to his own way. . ."
 (Isaiah 53:6).
 Is it possible to be religious and still be going your own way?
 Jesus spoke His harshest words against religious people who would not believe in Him on His terms.
 Why do you think we are naturally rebellious?